 This sense of worth of a story point is unique to a group.
 To me that’s exactly the reason why we should never compare the velocities of two Scrum teams.

-The variance of estimates goes down.
-You notice similar estimates from different team members, which probably indicates that estimates get better over time.
+The variance of estimates goes down with time.
+You start getting similar estimates from different team members, which indicates that estimates get better over time.

 And that’s another reason why story points work so well in Scrum.